regix1/qbt-cleanup/README.md

 2. Fetch all torrents and their metadata
 3. Update SQLite database with current torrent states
 4. Remove database entries for non-existent torrents
+5. Check if torrents are blacklisted
-5. Classify torrents based on configured rules
+6. Classify torrents based on configured rules
-6. Check FileFlows protection status
+7. Check FileFlows protection status
-7. Delete torrents that meet criteria
+8. Delete torrents that meet criteria
-8. Commit database changes
+9. Commit database changes

 ### Deletion Logic